 Our club will be stronger if the voice of the supporters is heard and listened to.
 This I believe can be best achieved through the supporters’ trust.
 Together as a formal, democratic organisation we can strengthen the influence of supporters over the running of our club.

 I’ve been a member of the CF10 Arms Park Rugby Trust working party since the first open meeting where we secured a vote to form officially and ever since have been actively involved in helping setup the Trust.

-I am part of the team cataloguing heritage items at Cardiff Arms Park, for the new museum, and am responsible for managing the online database.
-Whilst helping with this process I have come to realise how important our heritage is and as such the history and heritage of Cardiff Rugby has become very important to me.
+I am a member of the Cardiff Athletic Club heritage group and run the Cardiff Rugby Museum website.
+The history and heritage of Cardiff Rugby has become very important to me.
 The history of our club, in rugby terms, is of worldwide importance, through the CF10 Rugby Trust I will help to preserve our history and heritage.

-A bit about me personally - I’m 50 years old and live in Canton with my partner Jo.
-I manage a company supplying lighting and sound equipment to the entertainment industry.
+A bit about me personally - I’m 54 years old and live in Canton with my partner Jo.
+Most of my working life I have worked in the entertainment industry supplying lighting and sound equipment.
 Besides rugby, my other passion is guitars - playing, repairing, restoring, building and collecting.